cybera/policy-browser/notebooks/Affordability_doc2vec.md

 ```
 cost, affordability, price and expensive
 ```
 which should return to us a highly relevant bigram web.
-Shown below is the common word pairs from all the documents using the above word embedding filter which we have only shown bigrams with frequency $N \geq 30$.
+Shown below is the common word pairs from all the documents using the above word embedding filter which we have only shown bigrams with frequency $N \geq 25 $.

 ![alt-text](images/all_doc2vec_afford_filter.png)

 This provides us with a much more succinct and relevant overview of the common terms used in regards to a discussion of internet affordability.
-The most common terms within this subset of documents surround funding, afford(ability) and internet.
+The most common terms within this subset of documents surround fund(ing), afford(ability) and internet.
 A secondary cluster of words surrounding broadband and provide show us another secondary discussion taking place.
 It is tempting to take the "top-down" view of this information and begin trying to interpret this plot beyond a statement of common discussion points.
 However, it will be more useful to filter the text segments by organizational category, and discover which topics are important to each group, rather than making generalizations based on the entire discussion.
+I am hesitant to interpret this further than stating that these are the most common word pairs in the discussion around affordability in the documents submitted to the CRTC.

 ### Advocacy Organizations